 Practice… Practice… Practice…

 After you are done with all the theory, don’t forget to practice the concepts in AWS.
-This is key to remember why and how you can leverage AWS for real life solutions.
-Each service has lot of options which can truly impact your solution in terms of cost, scale, disaster recovery, user experience etc. You must practice all the lab sessions discussed in the courses and ensure that you get similar output.
-Be careful, when you try out the services, some of them are not covered under free trial period and will cost you bomb, if left running for longer duration.
-At the end you should be able to setup following without referring tutorials
+This is key to remember why and how you can leverage AWS for real-life solutions.
+Each service has a lot of options which can truly impact your solution in terms of cost, scale, disaster recovery, user experience etc. You must practice all the lab sessions discussed in the courses and ensure that you get similar output.
+Be careful, when you try out the services, some of them are not covered under free trial period and will cost you bomb if left running for a longer duration.
+At the end, you should be able to setup following without referring tutorials

 1. Managing Security – IAM (Users, Policy definition, Active Directory, Web Identity etc.)